BartyzalRadek/Multi-label-Inception-net/README.md

 2. Create file `labels.txt` in project root and fill it with all the possible labels.
    Each label on a new line, nothing else.
-   Just like an `image_label` file for an image that is in all the possible categories.
+   Just like an `image_label` file for an image that is in all the possible classes.

 #### Retraining the model
 Simply run the appropriate command from `retrain.sh`.